 - DIFC offers an attractive environment, including i) 100 percent foreign ownership ii) no tax on profits while enjoying a network of over 60 double taxation treaties iii) no restrictions on foreign exchange or capital/profit repatriation iv) strict supervision and enforcement of money laundering laws and v) ultra-modern office accommodation, state-of-the-art technology, sophisticated infrastructure, data protection/security, operational support, and business continuity facilities;

-- Dubai Internet City is ideal for international entrepreneurs who specialize in IT services and who wish to gain access to the Dubai, UAE, and regional Middle East markets.
-This FZ is suitable for i) IT ii) software development iii) business services iv) web-based and e-commerce services v) consultancy vi) sales and marketing businesses;
+- Dubai Internet City company setup is ideal for international entrepreneurs who specialize in IT services and who wish to gain access to the Dubai, UAE, and regional Middle East markets.
+This FZ is suitable for i) IT; ii) software development; iii) business services; iv) web-based and e-commerce services; v) consultancy and vi) sales and marketing businesses;

 - A Dubai Internet City company is freely able to conduct business within Dubai and the UAE;

 - There is a minimum capital requirement of US$14,000, which must be paid during incorporation, for a Dubai Internet City company.